dankar/gpsdo-fw/README.md

 Bottom line is the current UTC time from GPS module.

-Rotating the encoder one step will switch to showing the full PPB error (times 100 for reasons) and the current PWM output.
+Rotating the encoder one step will switch to showing the full PPB error and the current PWM output.

 The firmware uses an LCD library from https://www.github.com/NimaLTD and I would have loved to just use it as a submodule, but I have to edit it slightly.